Celebrating Juan Carlos Valeron and his remarkable career in Spain

 The guy in question looked as though he’d never seen a gym, let alone been in one.
 Was he seriously a top-level footballer?

-Well, if you have ever seen Christopher Nolan’s film The Prestige, you will know that a magician always shows you something ordinary as the first part, The Pledge, of a perfect magic trick.
+Well, if you have ever seen Christopher Nolan’s film The Prestige, you will know that a magician always shows you something ordinary as the first part of a perfect magic trick.
+This is known as The Pledge.

 The second stage, The Turn, involves him making the ordinary do something extraordinary.
 When the aforementioned No.21 received the ball, any onlookers that had not seen him before would surely realise they were watching magic.